Chapters

 To turn on Parental leave in Smartly, follow the steps below.

-1. Go to Company details.
+1. Go to Settings > Payroll settings.

 2. Click on Contract groups.